 When building an investment portfolio, most people focus on an asset allocation that includes two main types of assets: stocks and bonds.
 While we hear about stocks all the time (thanks to a financial media fixated on the Dow Jones Industrial Average and the S&P 500), we don’t really hear much about bonds.
 However, bonds can be a good addition to your portfolio.
 They offer a certain degree of safety, and they can also provide a regular source of income.

 Bonds are not risk-free investments, though, so there is the possibility of loss.
-Your bond investments aren’t going to be insured by the FDIC, and you need to be aware of that.
+Your bond investments aren’t insured by the FDIC, and you need to be aware of that.
 However, when carefully considered, bonds can make a solid addition to your investment plan.

 What are Bonds?

-Bonds can be useful, along with dividend stocks, in an income portfolio, or they can provide you with a little more stability in a more traditional asset allocation.
+Bonds can be useful, along with dividend stocks, in an income portfolio; or they can provide you with a little more stability in any portfolio.